Ilterish Qaghan: Tang, On Oq, and Kyrgyz coalition against the Turks

 Following his victory over general Cuan Baobi, between 688- and 694, Ilterish Qaghan began concentrating on a western campaign.
 According to the Tonyukuk inscriptions, the Tang, On Oq (headed by the Türgesh under Üç Elig Khagan), and Kyrgyz appear to have formed a military coalition against the Turks.
 The tripartite alliance aimed to dispatch troops to the Altai Mountains and from there expand into the territories of the Turks, and destroy the newly formed polity.

 Tonyukuk advised Ilterish Qaghan to campaign against the Kyrgyz first.
 After a 10-day trek across the Sayan and Tannu-Ola mountains, the Turkic troops launched an ambush on the Kyrgyz while their troops were sleeping.
 This resulted in the annihilation of the Kyrgyz force and the execution of their qaghan, thus the Kyrgyz surrendered and pledged allegiance to Ilterish Qaghan.
 Following this victory, the Turks began their attack on the Türgesh.
 The inscriptions note that Ilterish Qaghan himself had to return to Ötüken as his khatun, Ilbilga Khatun, had died and a funerary feast was required.
 Consequently, his son Inel Qaghan and his brother Mochuo (under the title of Tardush Shad) were appointed as the nominal heads of the army, while actual command of the campaign was transferred to Tonyukuk.
 Tonyukuk led the Turkic army across the Irtysh and engaged the Türgesh, who were supported by a retinue of Tang soldiers, in battle at the Yarïsh Plain, defeating them completely.
 The Türgesh qaghan was captured while both the Türgesh shad and yabghu were executed.
 Possibly describing the result of this battle, Chinese sources note that between 7 November and 5 December 690, over 60,000 On Oq surrendered to the Tang court, settling within its borders.
 The Turks then expanded westwards, extracting tribute from peoples such as the Tocharians and Sogdians.

 Later life and death

 Little is known about the later years of Ilterish Qaghan's life and his death.
 The Tonyukuk inscriptions do not provide any information on his death, only detailing Mochuo's succession to the throne at the age of 27 following his brother's death, with the title of Qapaghan Qaghan.
 When analysed together with the Kul Tigin and Bilge Qaghan inscriptions, both of which claim that the two eponymous figures were 7 and 8 years old respectively when their father died, suggests that Ilterish Qaghan died in 691.

 Kultegin's memorial complex

-Ilterish is also mentioned in 10 to 12 lines of the Kul Tigin inscription as follows:
+Ilterish is also mentioned in lines 10 to 12 of the Kul Tigin inscription as follows: